Find out if you're an employment intermediary and what you need to do to make sure your worker's tax and National Insurance is paid right.

 The Employment Status Manual gives more detail about the exceptions to the agency rules.

-The rules also don’t apply if there’s someone else who is the contractual employer of the workers.
+The rules also do not apply if there’s someone else who is the contractual employer of the workers.
 That employer has to operate PAYE, not the agency.
-For example, if you get your workers from an umbrella company and they employ the workers and deduct PAYE, you as an employment intermediary don’t have to apply these rules.
+For example, if you get your workers from an umbrella company and they employ the workers and deduct PAYE, you as an employment intermediary do not have to apply these rules.

 More than one employment intermediary in a contractual chain